-The arrival of motorised boats after King Rama IV’s reign, and the absence of war, has limited the role of the royal barges to purely ceremonial purposes, particularly the Royal Kathin procession at the end of every Buddhist Lent.
-World War II and a period of political turmoil during King Rama VII’s reign had disrupted the royal barges’ service, until King Rama IX (King Bhumibhol) initiated the restoration of war-damaged vessels and resumed the Royal Krathin procession, which due to the fragility of the boats only happens for important royal occasions such as anniversaries.
+The arrival of motorised boats after King Rama IV’s reign and the absence of war has limited the role of the royal barges to purely ceremonial purposes, particularly the Royal Kathin procession at the end of every Buddhist Lent.
+World War II and a period of political turmoil during King Rama VII’s reign had disrupted the royal barges’ service, until King Rama IX (King Bhumibol) initiated the restoration of war-damaged vessels and resumed the Royal Krathin procession, which due to the fragility of the boats only happens for important royal occasions such as anniversaries.

 Royal Barges Museum